The Definition of Lens Chief Ray Angle and the dreaded CRA mismatch

 The magnitude of impact from CRA mismatch can be approximated using the Difference of Squares.
 This is dependent on the sensor's pixel architecture, but is a good first order rule of thumb.

-Thus, we generally recommend matching CRA within +/-10° if the sensor's CRA is <10°, +/-7° if the sensor's CRA is >10° and <20°, and within +/-4° if the sensor's CRA is >20°.
+We generally recommend matching CRA within +/-10° if the sensor's CRA is <10°, +/-7° if the sensor's CRA is >10° and <20°, and within +/-4° if the sensor's CRA is >20°.
 This mismatch tolerance must hold across the entire field of view, so make sure to compare a full plot if the sensor's specification sheet says "non-linear" on it.

 Below is an example of problematic CRA mismatch compared to proper mismatch with our CIL340 M12 Lens.